San Juan del Sur Surf Guide

 Surf Camps, Classes, and Lessons in San Juan del Sur

 • Dreamsea Surf Camp - Located in San Juan del Sur, Dreamsea takes their students out to various spots including Playa Maderas.
 Dreamsea has surf camps all over.
 They offer breakfast and dinner at their beautiful eco-resort.
 You can find shared dorm rooms and private rooms, relax at their pool in the jungle, and they are pet friendly!
 For us, this is a plus, as many surf schools keep their students on the smaller waves/spots.
+Their 8 day surf camp runs around $500.
 They also offer all-inclusive surfing options.

 From the Store